boldbi/nodejs-sample/README.md

  * [Node.js](https://nodejs.org/en/)
  * [Python 3.8](https://www.python.org/downloads/release/python-383/)

+> **NOTE:** The version of Node.js is 14.16.

- ### Help link
+ #### Help link

  * https://help.boldbi.com/embedded-bi/faq/where-can-i-find-the-product-version/

- ### Supported browsers
+ #### Supported browsers

-  * Google Chrome, Microsoft Edge, Mozilla Firefox.
+  * Google Chrome, Microsoft Edge, Mozilla Firefox, and Safari.

  ## Configuration

- * Ensure that you have enabled embed authentication on the embed settings [page](https://help.boldbi.com/embedded-bi/site-administration/embed-settings/#get-embed-configuration-file).
-If it is not enabled, enable it.
-Please refer to the below image.
+ * Please ensure that you have enabled embed authentication on the `embed settings` page.
+If it is not currently enabled, please refer to the following image or detailed [instructions](https://help.boldbi.com/embedded-bi/site-administration/embed-settings/#get-embed-configuration-file) to enable it.

    ![Embed Settings](https://github.com/boldbi/aspnet-core-sample/assets/91586758/b3a81978-9eb4-42b2-92bb-d1e2735ab007)

- * Download the embedConfig.json file by referring to this [link](https://help.boldbi.com/embedded-bi/site-administration/embed-settings/#get-embed-configuration-file).
-Please refer to the below image.
+ * To download the `embedConfig.json` file, please follow this [link](https://help.boldbi.com/embedded-bi/site-administration/embed-settings/#get-embed-configuration-file) for reference.
+Additionally, you can refer to the following image for visual guidance.

     ![Embed Settings Download](https://github.com/boldbi/aspnet-core-sample/assets/91586758/d27d4cfc-6a3e-4c34-975e-f5f22dea6172)
     ![EmbedConfig Properties](https://github.com/boldbi/aspnet-core-sample/assets/91586758/d6ce925a-0d4c-45d2-817e-24d6d59e0d63)

- * Copy the downloaded embedConfig.json file and place it into the following [location](https://github.com/boldbi/nodejs-sample) of the application.
-Please refer to the below image.
+ * Copy the downloaded embedConfig.json file and paste it into the designated [location](https://github.com/boldbi/nodejs-sample) within the application.
+Please ensure that you have placed it in the application as shown in the following image.
    ![EmbedConfig image](https://github.com/boldbi/aspnet-core-sample/assets/91586758/5475fe01-2f43-4388-b91d-c6447f101aa4)

- ## How to run sample using command prompt
+ ## Run a Sample Using Command Prompt

-  1. Open command prompt in this file [location](https://github.com/boldbi/nodejs-sample).
+  1. Open the command prompt and navigate to the specified file [location](https://github.com/boldbi/nodejs-sample) where the project is located.

   2. To install all dependent packages, use the below command